crossbario/crossbar-fabric-docs/docs/Management-API.md

     'uri': 'com.example.oncounter',

-    // for outgoing messages, a map of serializions to byte length 'serializations': {},
+    // for outgoing messages, a map of serializions to byte length
+    // (note: currently missing for incoming messages) 'serializations': {},

-    // actual raw WAMP message right before serialization 'msg': [16,
+    // actual raw WAMP message right before serialization
+    // (note: only if payload_tracing=true when trace was started) 'msg': [16,
             46,
             {'acknowledge': True, 'exclude_me': False},